 Step 1 – Assess the Mess.
 Start with a Data Quality Assessment

 Before attempting to begin any data quality project, it’s important to evaluate your situation.
 Failure to fully evaluate the extent of data quality issues can result in a project that takes longer and costs more than you expected.
 This means performing a Data Quality Analysis to help you to understand how much bad data you have and determine the best way to tackle it.
 This will also allow you to estimate how long the cleanup could take and how much it will cost.
 A data quality assessment will help you answer some key questions such as:

 - How much bad data do we have?
-Is this a manageable project that can handled with internally effort or will it require additional internal or external resources be deployed?
+Is this a manageable project that can be handled internally, or will it require additional internal or external resources?

 - Where is all the bad data located?
 Often bad data isn’t limited to one system.
 Frequently it’s throughout the organization in disparate systems.
 Often these systems may be connected, which means that bad data may be flowing from one to another, exacerbating the problem.
 This also means that the data may be under the control of different departments or teams.
-To effectively clean this data, multiple departments may need to be involved and may need to work together and coordinate cleanup efforts.
+To effectively clean this data, multiple departments may need to be involved and may need to work together and coordinate data cleaning efforts.

 - How did it get there?
-It’s important to identify all the ways that bad data enters your systems as well as any people and process issues that need to be addressed to prevent or minimize the reintroduction of bad data into your systems after your cleanup efforts.
+It’s important to identify all the ways that bad data enters your systems as well as any people and process issues that need to be addressed to prevent or minimize the reintroduction of bad data into your systems after your data cleaning efforts.

 - How much is it costing us?
 It can be extremely helpful to evaluate the amount of time, money and other limited resources that your bad data is costing your organization.
-This data can then be presented to leaders to help them appreciate the need for data quality resources and the savings and other benefits they will receive for their investments in data quality.
+This information can then be presented to leaders to help them appreciate the need for data quality resources and the savings and other benefits they will receive for their investments in data quality.